Shatur/neovim-rust/README.md

 # Neovim Rust

+**This plugin has been deprecated in favor of [neovim-tasks](https://github.com/Shatur/neovim-tasks)**.
+I realized that having separate plugins for each build system is inconvenient, so I decided to write a general purpose plugin that could support support any build system.

 A Neovim 0.7+ plugin that to provides integration with building, running and debugging projects with output to quickfix.

 ## Dependencies